-At The Good Food Farm, we believe that how we grow is just as important as what we grow.
+We believe that how we grow is just as important as what we grow.
 Above all else, we prioritize soil health.
-Did you know that one teaspoon of healthy soil can contain over one billion microorganisms?
-Our practices allow us to partner with these microbes in creating an ideal environment for plants to grow healthy and strong, providing the most nutrient-dense food possible.
+Our practices allow us to partner with microbes in creating an ideal environment for plants to grow healthy and strong, providing the most nutrient-dense food possible.

-Nutrient Density - We are inspired by the work of the Bionutrient Food Association, demonstrating that there exist vast discrepancies in the nutritional value of vegetables based on how they are produced.
+Nutrient Density - There is a vast discrepancies in the nutritional value of vegetables based on how they are produced.
 For example, a head of lettuce grown with ideal conditions can have up to 8x more nutritional value than the same type of lettuce grown in a less-than-optimal environment.
 Here at the farm, we work with our ecological environment to create ideal conditions for producing food of the highest nutrient density.

 Here's how we're doing it...